jhap1982/giveituruguay/2016/2016-11-06 - Sportpaleis, Antwerp, Belgium/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Cosmic Dancer part of JOSH
+6. Cosmic Dancer part of JOSH
-Get It On part of JOSH
+7. Get It On part of JOSH
-Did I Let You Know
+8. Did I Let You Know
-Go Robot
+9. Go Robot
-Right on Time
+10. Right on Time
-Feasting on the Flowers
+11. Feasting on the Flowers
-Aeroplane
+12. Aeroplane
-Detroit
+13. Detroit
-Californication
+14. Californication
-Nervous Breakdown part of FLEA
+15. Nervous Breakdown part of FLEA
-Goodbye Angels
+16. Goodbye Angels
-If It Be Your Will part of JOSH
+17. If It Be Your Will part of JOSH
-Under the Bridge
+18. Under the Bridge
-By the Way
+19. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-My Death part of JOSH
+20. My Death part of JOSH
-Dreams of a Samurai
+21. Dreams of a Samurai
-Give It Away
+22. Give It Away

 ## Notes